 - The course is graded on an S/U basis (Satisfactory or Unsatisfactory).
 The grade is determined by an evaluation that will be completed by the internship supervisor at the conclusion of the internship.

 Please follow these steps:

 - Please attend a Curricular Practical Training (CPT) workshop through Rutgers Global

 - Please complete the CPT online form and upload offer letter here: RGlobal student services portal

 If approved, you will be registered in the semester indicated on your CPT, which means you will pay per-credit tuition costs plus fees for summer internships.

-If you are not an SAS student, your school (RBS, SEBS etc.) will complete your CPT.
+If you are not an SAS student, your school (RBS, SEBS etc.) will complete the academic certification for your CPT.